Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 3. Resource Limits: Azure subscriptions have limits on the number of resources you can create.
 Cleaning up frees up your quota.

-4. Cleanliness: A tidy Azure subscription is easier to manage and understand.
+4. Organization: A tidy Azure subscription is easier to manage and understand.

 The Terraform Destroy Command

 Terraform makes it easy to remove all the resources we’ve created with a single command: terraform destroy.
-This command does exactly what it sounds like - it destroys all the resources defined in your Terraform configuration.
+This command removes all the resources defined in your Terraform configuration.

 Here’s how to use it: